 - Cardiac Interventions

-Clinical work is integral to your experience in STI’s Cardiovascular Tech program.
+Clinical work is integral to your experience in STC’s Cardiovascular Tech program.
 You will be placed in a clinical setting for seven months in medical centers across the U.S.

 Your clinical work will be a key building block for your future as a medical professional, informing your critical thinking and problem-solving.